myTerminal/myterminal-cli/README.md

 ## What is it?

-*myterminal* is a command-line application created to help you perform repetitive tasks that you might be performing all day long with the press of a single programmable key.
+*myterminal-cli* is a command-line application created to help you perform repetitive tasks that you might be performing all day long with the press of a single programmable key.
 It tends to be an interactive command-line interface that you can keep running in a terminal window on your workstation to perform a set of programmed tasks and present via a menu-driven interface.

 ## Features